-(3) Import/Export Schedules.

-(A) Calculation.
-For static or 15-minute import/export schedules at EIM Entity scheduling points with non-EIM Balancing Authority Areas, the CAISO will determine Instructed Imbalance Energy according to the operational adjustments to the respective hourly or 15-minute e-Tags, calculated in the 5-minute market.

-(B) Settlement.
-The CAISO will settle the operational adjustments with the EIM Participating Resource Scheduling Coordinator or EIM Entity Scheduling Coordinator that submitted the schedule at the 5-minute Locational Marginal Price.

-(4) Uninstructed Imbalance Energy.
+(3) Uninstructed Imbalance Energy.

 (A) EIM Participating Resources.

 (i) Calculation.
-For EIM Participating Resources and an EIM Entity Balancing Authority Area’s dynamic import/export schedules with external resources, the CAISO will calculate Uninstructed Imbalance Energy as the algebraic difference between the 5-minute meter data and the dispatch trajectory between consecutive 5-minute dispatches, taking into account the applicable resource ramp rate.
+For EIM Participating Resources and an EIM Entity Balancing Authority Area’s dynamic import/export schedules with external resources, the CAISO will calculate Uninstructed Imbalance Energy according to Section 11.5.2 except that references to the Day-Ahead Schedule in the relevant Appendix A definitions shall be deemed references to the EIM Base Schedule.

 (ii) Settlement.
-The CAISO will settle the Uninstructed Imbalance Energy with the EIM Participating Resource’s Scheduling Coordinator at the 5-minute Locational Marginal Price.
+The CAISO will settle the Uninstructed Imbalance Energy with the EIM Participating Resource Scheduling Coordinator or the EIM Entity Scheduling Coordinator, as applicable.

 (B) Non-Participating Resources.

 (i) Calculation.
-For non-participating resources in an EIM Entity Balancing Authority Area, the CAISO will calculate Uninstructed Imbalance Energy as the algebraic difference between the 5-minute meter data and the base schedule, plus any identified manual dispatch energy.
+For non-participating resources in an EIM Entity Balancing Authority Area, the CAISO will calculate Uninstructed Imbalance Energy as the difference between the 5-minute Meter Data and the EIM Base Schedule, plus any EIM Manual Dispatch Energy identified by the EIM Entity Scheduling Coordinator.

 (ii) Settlement.
-The CAISO will settle the Uninstructed Imbalance Energy at the five-minute Locational Marginal Price with the EIM Entity Scheduling Coordinator.
+The CAISO will settle the Uninstructed Imbalance Energy for non-participating resources at the RTD Locational Marginal Price with the EIM Entity Scheduling Coordinator.

 (C) Non-Participating Load.

 (i) Calculation.
-For non-participating load, the CAISO will calculate Uninstructed Imbalance Energy on a 5-minute basis as the algebraic difference between the hourly meter data provided by the EIM Entity Scheduling Coordinators and the base schedule.
+For non-participating Load, the CAISO will calculate Uninstructed Imbalance Energy in accordance with 11.5.2.2, except that references to the Day-Ahead Schedule in the relevant Appendix A definitions shall be deemed references to the EIM Base Schedule.

 (ii) Settlement.
-The CAISO will settle Uninstructed Imbalance Energy with the EIM Entity at the hourly real-time LAP price described in Section 11.5.2.2.
+The CAISO will settle Uninstructed Imbalance Energy for non-participating Load with the EIM Entity Scheduling Coordinator.

 (c) Unaccounted For Energy of EIM Entities.

 (1) Calculation.
-The CAISO will calculate Unaccounted For Energy for each EIM Entity Balancing Authority Area as the difference between metered demand and the sum of the metered supply and the metered values at the interties, adjusted for losses.
+The CAISO will calculate Unaccounted For Energy for each EIM Entity Balancing Authority Area as the difference between metered Demand, and the sum of the metered Supply and the metered values at the interties, adjusted for losses.

 (2) Settlement.
-The CAISO will settle Unaccounted For Energy at the hourly real-time Load Aggregation Point price.
+The CAISO will settle Unaccounted For Energy with the EIM Entity Scheduling Coordinator at the Hourly Real-Time LAP price.

 (d) Charges for Over- and Under-Scheduling of EIM Entities.